Office of Educational Field Experiences

 Educational Field Experiences Home Page

-All undergraduate programs and initial certification graduate teacher education programs in the College of Education and Human Services involve a field-based learning experience.
-The Office of Educational Field Experiences coordinates and administers the continuum of clinical experiences for undergraduate and graduate teacher education students in the College of Education and Human Services.
-The Office of Educational Field Experiences is housed in Bldg.
-57/Room 1300, (904) 620-3934.
+All undergraduate and graduate teacher programs in the College of Education and Human Services involve a variety of clinical learning experiences.
+The Office of Academic Support and Information Services is housed in Building.
+57 Suite 1300, (904) 620-3934.

-All students enrolled in College of Education and Human Services courses that require field or clinical contact credits or courses that are taught at a school site or require the student to complete work at a school are mandated by state law to be fingerprinted and cleared prior to being permitted on elementary and secondary school campuses.
+All students enrolled in College of Education and Human Services courses requiring clinical experiences in schools or require the student to work at a school are mandated by state law to be fingerprinted and cleared prior to being permitted on elementary and secondary school campuses.
 Students should be aware that noncompliance with fingerprinting requirements will result in the inability to complete course requirements.
-Contact the Office of Educational Field Experiences for information regarding fingerprinting procedures.
-Students participating in teaching internships must submit an application for internship no later than the fourth Friday of the semester preceding the semester of internship (excluding summer terms).
-Each semester the College reviews all internship applications to assure the student has met all requirements for interning, including:
+Contact the Office Academic Support and Information Services for information regarding fingerprinting procedures.